-Everyone has experienced situations and emotions in their upbringing and past that consciously and subconsciously affect their day to day choices, perceptions, and behaviors.
-The goal of psychodynamic psychology is to analyze these events and their impacts to understand the long-term effects of these various experiences.
-By doing so, mental health professionals can provide appropriate treatment in helping individuals understand themselves, overcome issues that may be of particular concern and deeply instilled, and provide the appropriate and specialized treatment for those struggling with delayed or impaired emotional development.
+By doing so, mental health professionals can provide appropriate treatment in helping us understand ourselves, overcome issues that may be of particular concern and deeply instilled, and provide the appropriate and specialized treatment we may benefit from if we’re struggling with delayed or impaired emotional development.

-Psychology has many different branches, but psychodynamic psychology stems from the work of Sigmund Freud.
-Freud conceived that a person's childhood experiences and development were a determining subconscious factor in their later behavior, perceptions, and personality.
+Psychology has many different branches, but psychodynamics stems from the work of Sigmund Freud.
+Freud conceived that a person's childhood experiences and development are a determining subconscious factor in their later behavior, perceptions, and personality.
 This is what is referred to as "psychodynamic psychology."
 This, however, originated from his initial work of psychoanalytic theory.

 Freud's psychoanalytic theory is the concept of an individual's behavior stemming from the three facets of the mind: the id, the ego, and the superego.
 These are non-physical components of the brain that develop at different stages throughout a person's life, and all come together to form the type of person we are and how we interact with and perceive the world around us.